Money-eng/supervoxel_loss/README.md

 ## Overview

 This repository implements a connectivity-preserving loss function designed to address the challenge of performing accurate instance segmentation of neuron morphologies and their long-range axonal projections.
 The method leverages the concept of "supervoxels"—connected sets of voxels—to detect and penalize connectivity errors during training.
-This approach efficiently handles the segmentation of curvilinear, filamentous structures, offering minimal computational overhead.
+This approach efficiently handles the segmentation of curvilinear, filamentous structures, with minimal computational overhead.

 ## Compute Loss